Aiguillette: History

 The modern aiguillette derives from the laces used to secure plates of armor together.
 The breast- and back-plates would be attached on one side with short loops of cord acting as a hinge, and on the other by a longer and more ornate tied one, to support the arm defences.

 Another tradition traces a symbolic use of a Aiguillettes to Spain, after the Duke of Alba condemned deserting Flemish to face the rope.
 The Flemish decided to wear a cord and a nail on their collar as a symbol of their defiance.
-The cord and the nail came seen as an emblem of their bravery and ultimately became the honour known as aiguillettes.
+The cord and the nail came to be seen as an emblem of their bravery and ultimately became the honour known as aiguillettes.

 Portraits of the 16th and 17th centuries show that aiglets or metal tips could be functional or purely decorative, though many were used to "close" seams and slashes that are not always apparent on dark garments in portraits.
 They were made in matched sets, might be of silver, silver-gilt, or gold, and were worn in masses.

 A 1547 inventory of Henry VIII of England's wardrobe includes one coat with 12 pairs of aiglets, and 11 gowns with a total of 367 pairs.
 The Day Book of the Wardrobe of Robes of Elizabeth I records items received into storage, including details of buttons and aiglets lost from the Queen's clothing.
 This entry suggests the huge numbers of matching aiglets fashionable forty years later: